 That demand for on-demand food has created a major shift in spending.
-In 2017, U.S. food delivery was a $43 billion market.
-By 2022, analysts expect it to hit $76 billion.
-That’s a projected 77 percent growth in just five years -- and to fill that demand, restaurants will have to rethink the ratio of griddles to tables.
-That’s why many of them, Koontz included, are turning to ghost kitchens.
-They’re a logical answer to the question: How can we best serve customers who aren’t even walking into our restaurant?
+The global online food delivery market was valued at $189.7 billion in 2021 and is expected to grow to 388.74 billion by 2028, expanding at a compound annual growth rate (CAGR) of 10.8% from 2022 to 2028, according to Grandview Research.
+To fill that demand, restaurants will have to rethink the ratio of griddles to tables.
+That's why many of them, Koontz included, are turning to ghost kitchens, a logical answer to the question: How can we best serve customers who aren't even walking into our restaurant?

 Think of a ghost kitchen as a shared workspace.
 Each brand claims a small stake of a big building and receives equal access to common services such as dishwashing, cleaning and maintenance, and delivery.
 These operations sometimes go by other names, such as virtual or smart kitchens.
 But they've become especially popular with QSRs and franchise operators, who are using them to expand their restaurants' delivery capacity without the overhead that comes with parking lots, tables, and neon signs.

 Part of the allure for restaurants is that ghost kitchens are built to maximize efficiency, with infrastructure and technology that helps food move from the kitchen to the customer with a speed that makes the teenage-pizza-boy model look like the U.S. Postal Service.
 Ghost kitchens are still a relatively new concept, but the industry already features a number of fast-growing companies.
-One is called CloudKitchens, and it’s backed by former Uber CEO Travis Kalanick and recently landed $400 million in funding from Saudi Arabia.
-Reef Technologies, a parking lot management platform, secured a $1 billion valuation thanks to a SoftBank investment.
+One is called CloudKitchens, and it's backed by former Uber CEO Travis Kalanick and landed $400 million in funding from Saudi Arabia in 2019.
+Reef Technologies, a parking lot management platform, secured a $1 billion valuation in 2020 thanks to a SoftBank investment.

 The funds will let Reef Technologies enter the ghost kitchen business by housing kitchens in its parking lots.
 In 2019, Zuul Kitchens (named after the refrigerator ghost from Ghostbusters) became the first to open a space in New York City.
 Meanwhile, Kitchen United launched in 2017 and quickly closed a $10 million Series A round backed by Google Ventures.
-It brought in an additional $40 million and has plans to open 400 locations over the next few years, with the capacity to serve 5,000 restaurants.
+It brought in an additional $40 million in 2019 and secured $100 million more in July 2022.

 "They build it to suit your needs," Koontz says.
 "You just tell them what you want, and they give you a list of equipment to choose from."

-On a recent weekday, the ghost version of Dog Haus bustles like any back-of-house kitchen, but it carries the edge of a Silicon Valley thought experiment.
-A few people scroll on their phones in the common area -- it’s available to all restaurants -- while two staffers in ball caps and Dog Haus T-shirts man the grill, dice veggies, and check a tablet for incoming orders.
+On any given weekday, the ghost version of Dog Haus bustles like any back-of-house kitchen, but it carries the edge of a Silicon Valley thought experiment.
+A few people scroll on their phones in the common area — it's available to all restaurants — while two staffers in ball caps and Dog Haus T-shirts man the grill, dice veggies, and check a tablet for incoming orders.

 That tablet is actually a big selling point for Kitchen United.
 "One of the problems with delivery, and any restaurant owner knows this, is that with all these apps going at once, it's like bing, bing, bing: DoorDash, Postmates, Grubhub," says Koontz.
 "You can get stressed-out very easily."
 But Kitchen United solves the problem with software that aggregates delivery services.
 Everything is in one place.